How a Complete Streets Design Helped to Revitalize Downtown Torrence, California

 A Renewed Neighborhood for All

-Digital design helped JMC2 deliver a redevelopment plan that blended the accessibility and convenience of a modern-day complete street with the look and feel of the past.
+Digital design helped JMC2 deliver a redevelopment plan that blended the accessibility and convenience of a modern-day complete streets design with the look and feel of the past.
 Not only did the redevelopment seamlessly incorporate the historic elements, new elements were specifically designed to match the aesthetics of the rest of Old Torrance such as the historic streetlamps and the colored concrete which were designed over 100 years ago.
 All sidewalks are now connected to existing building thresholds, and ADA-compliant curb ramps are on every street corner.
 As a bonus, the digital design allowed all team members to continue their work when the COVID-19 pandemic forced everyone to work remotely.
 Even with the complexity and detail of the project, JMC2 finished their design 20% ahead of schedule and saved $50,000.

 The finished project has brought renewed attention to the once-overlooked area, Councilmember Mattucci said.